RenderKit/ospray/doc/api.md

   ------------------ ---------------- -------------------------------------------------
   : Parameters defining a Subdivision geometry.

-The `vertex`, `index`, and `face` arrays are mandatory to create a valid subdivision surface.
+The `vertex`, and `index` arrays are mandatory to create a valid subdivision surface.
+If no `face` array is present then a pure quad mesh is assumed (and indices must be of type `vec4i`).
 Optionally supported are edge and vertex creases.

 ### Spheres